b9org/b9/doc/DeveloperJourney.md

 ### Building the Module

-The Base9 [deserializer](https://github.com/arianneb/Base9/blob/developerQuest/doc/Deserializer.md) is responsible for taking the binary module (as output by the frontend compiler), and converting it into the Module data structure (containing the Base9 bytecodes) which can be run by the VM.
+The Base9 [deserializer](https://github.com/arianneb/Base9/blob/developerQuest/doc/Deserializer.md) is responsible for taking the binary module (which is output by the frontend compiler), and converting it into the Module data structure (containing the Base9 bytecodes) which can be run by the VM.
 The Module is represented in Base9 as follows:

 ```
 struct Module {